The Price of Civilization

-This is a quote most often ascribed to the US Supreme Court Justice Oliver Wendell Holmes Jr. It is inscribed above the entrance to the headquarters of the Internal Revenue Service (pictured above).
+This quote is most often ascribed to the US Supreme Court Justice Oliver Wendell Holmes Jr. It is inscribed above the entrance to the headquarters of the Internal Revenue Service (pictured above).

 Personally I am inclined to agree with the economist Don Boudreaux,

 ‘Clearly taxes are something we pay because we are not civilized’

 I think we all like to assume that we are civilized.
 Its an adjective we ascribe very easily to ourselves (polite, courteous, well mannered, civil and decorous) but we may be reticent to assign as a trait unto others, often holding them to much higher standard.

 We also tend to justify our own uncivilized actions because the recipient of this behavior didn’t deserve it.
 Civility is to be guarded and meted out sparingly and then only to those deemed worthy, perhaps with the expectation of some quid pro quo.

 I think a common misconception is that libertarians are all anarchists and tax abolitionists.
 While this fringe does exist I think most libertarians would be reticent to rip the heart out of the status quo and would be more likely to compromise on a system that offered less tax, less government, spend transparency, essentialism and freer markets, all done because they feel this will help more people than the current system.